dylan-davidson/Core-Connect-4/Getting-Started.md

 ### XCode

-1. Open your Connect 4 project in Visual Studio and add **ai.h, ai.cpp, and driver-xcode.o** into the project the same way the other starter files were added in the core
+1. Open your Connect 4 project in XCode and add **ai.h, ai.cpp, and driver-xcode.o** into the project the same way the other starter files were added in the core
 2. In order to use the main function in the driver for the AI **instead** of the main function in **connect4.cpp**, follow steps 3-4.
 In order to use the main function in **connect4.cpp** **instead** of the main function in the driver for the AI, exclude **driver-xcode.o** and re-include **connect4.cpp** following steps 3-4.
 3. Click on your **connect4.cpp** file in the left panel.
 4. Uncheck the project name under "Target Membership" in the right panel.